IndigoUnited/node-is-link-working/README.md

 Checks if a given hypermedia link is working or broken (2xx).

-Performs a GET request, aborting it as soon as we got the response headers.
+Tries a HEAD request first because it's faster.
+If that fails, tries a GET request and aborts it as soon as we got the response headers.
 If the URL is unreachable, optionally checks if you are offline to avoid returning false negatives.